A. Principles and Scope

 - Panel Hearing

-The term "panel hearing" refers to a conduct hearing authorized by the Provost/Designee where individuals drawn from the student conduct board will review charges and information presented and determine whether to recommend to the Provost/Designee that a student is "responsible" or "not responsible" for the charge(s) and any sanction(s).
+The term “panel hearing” refers to a disciplinary hearing authorized by the Provost/Designee where individuals drawn from the student conduct board will review charges and information presented and determine whether to recommend to the Provost/Designee that a student is “responsible” or “not responsible” for the charge(s) and any sanction(s).